 For post-production, students can reserve six private editing bays outfitted with Final Cut Pro HD.
 Another ten Final Cut editing stations are available to cut news, docs, or narratives.
 Mac and PC computer labs encourage multimedia web development.
 All projects are networked together for easy sharing of files, rough cuts, and final edits.

 Space is always at a premium along the California coast.
-Yet, Pepperdine University has set aside a prime spot, overlooking the Pacific to house the Center and its programs.
+Yet, Pepperdine University has set aside a prime spot, overlooking the Pacific to house the Institute and its programs.
 The facility will serve as a world-class performance venue for the University.
-The Center would include a theater/screening venue, a film studio, a music-recording studio in addition to the offices of the EMC.
+The Institute would include a theater/screening venue, a film studio, a music-recording studio in addition to the offices of the EMC.
 The building will reflect the vision of this initiative and the mission of Pepperdine through its creative design and beautiful aesthetics.
 The facility also will serve as the home of the University Church of Christ, integrating media arts into the life of a local congregation.